How to Deter Squirrels from Eating Your Fall Bulbs

 Squirrels are particularly attracted to newly planted bulbs — when the diggin' is easy!
 Covering the planting area for the first month or two after planting may be enough to let the soil settle and trick the squirrels.
 You can cover it with anything squirrels can't dig through but rain can permeate, like chicken wire, hardware cloth or window screens.
 Planting bulbs later in the fall, after the squirrels have done most of their food cacheing, may prevent some loss of bulbs, too.

 Instead of planting a solid bed of tulips and crocus, you can try interplanting with some of the bulbs mentioned above that are usually avoided by squirrels.
 That may offer some measure of protection.

-You can use the old "if you can't beat them, join them" attitude and set up a special squirrel feeding station.
+- Keep bird feeders away from the garden, or make an effort to clean fallen seed up off teh ground regularly.
+You can always use the old "if you can't beat them, join them" attitude and set up a special squirrel feeding station.
 By offering the squirrels a ready supply of easy-to-access food, you might keep them from digging.

 Hopefully, these techniques will help you foil foraging squirrels this fall, so you can enjoy colorful blooms next spring.